Cannabis companies, betting on a Biden win, ready IPOs

 Another hemp-based health products maker, Vertical Wellness, told Reuters this week it too was looking to debut next year.

-Today's outlook is a far cry from 2018, when many Canadian-based players created for last year's legalization there, as well as expectations of the widespread opening of U.S. markets, faced fines and shutdowns, or were forced to merge, due to regulatory roadblocks that hampered growth prospects.
+Today's outlook is a far cry from 2018, when many Canadian-based players created for last year's legalisation there, as well as expectations of the widespread opening of US markets, faced fines and shutdowns, or were forced to merge, due to regulatory roadblocks that hampered growth prospects.

 But even if President Donald Trump wins a second term, changing views on marijuana laws among voters and lawmakers have brightened the outlook for the industry, CEOs and analysts said.